codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 ### Integrity

-==DEF-Integrity is the assurance that data is kept accurate, consistent, complete, authentic and protected from unauthorized modification.==
+==DEF-Integrity is the assurance that resources is kept accurate, consistent, complete, authentic and protected from unauthorized modification.==

 It is possible for the information to change because of careless access and use, errors in the information system, or unauthorized access and use.
 In the CIA triad, integrity is maintained when the information remains unchanged during storage, transmission, and usage not involving modification to the information.
 Steps must be taken to ensure data cannot be altered by unauthorised people (for example, in a breach of confidentiality).